-Mr. Raymond Soong, who became a director and Chairman of the Board of the Company effective March 16, 1993, is also the Chairman of the Board of Silitek, LPSC, Taiwan Liton, and the KaiHong joint venture.
+Raymond Soong, who became a director and Chairman of the Board of the Company effective March 16, 1993, is also the Chairman of the Board of Silitek, Vishay/LPSC, Taiwan Liton, and the Diodes-China joint venture.

-Mr. Michael A. Rosenberg, appointed President of the Company in October 1997, and serving as a director of the Company since 1989, also serves as a consultant to Vishay, for which consulting services he is compensated by Vishay.
+Michael A. Rosenberg, President, Chief Executive Officer and a director of the Company, also serves as a consultant to Vishay, for which consulting services he is compensated by Vishay.

-Mr. David Lin, who has been a director of the Company since 1991, was from March 1993 to October 1997, President and Chief Executive Officer of the Company.
-Mr. Lin is the President and a director of Silitek, for which services he is compensated by Silitek.
-See "Executive Compensation."
-Mr. Lin is also a director of the KaiHong joint venture.
+David Lin, who has been a director of the Company since 1991, was from March 1993 to October 1997, President and Chief Executive Officer of the Company.
+Mr. Lin is the President and a director of Silitek.
+Mr. Lin is also a director of the Diodes-China joint venture.

 Silitek is affiliated through common ownership and control with Taiwan Liton, and both companies are members of the Lite-On Group.
 Both Silitek and Taiwan Liton are public corporations in Taiwan with stock registered on the Taipei Stock Exchange.
-Taiwan Liton owns 100% of the voting shares of Lite-On Milpitas.

 Dr. Shing Mao, who is a director of the Company, is Chairman of the Board of Lite-On Milpitas, a wholly-owned subsidiary of Taiwan Liton.
-Dr. Mao is also a director of LPSC, and since 1995, has also been a director of FabTech, with whom the Company entered into an agreement with in January 1996, whereby Diodes gained a new supply of processed wafers used in the manufacture of several types of discrete semiconductors.
-FabTech is a subsidiary of LPSC.
+Dr. Mao is also a director of Vishay/LPSC, and since 1995, has also been a director of FabTech.

-Mr. M.K.
-Lu, who has been a director of the Company since 1995, is also the President and a director of LPSC since 1991.
-Mr. Lu is now President of Vishay/LPSC that owns 100% of LPSC.
+M.K.
+Lu, who has been a director of the Company since 1995, is also Group Vice President of the Lite-On Group.
 From 1983 to 1990, Mr. Lu was General Manager/Vice President of Silitek.
-Mr. Lu is also a director of the KaiHong joint venture.
+Mr. Lu is also a director of the Diodes-China joint venture.

-During 1997, Mr. Michael R. Giordano, a director of the Company and Senior Vice President-Investment Consulting at the investment banking firm of PaineWebber, Inc., has, from time to time, assisted directors and executive officers of the Company in stock option exercises and subsequent stock sales of the Company's Common Stock.
-Mr. Giordano is also the pension consultant for the Company's 401(k) plan and has, from time to time, in such capacity assisted LPSC in stock transactions.
-Compensation received by Mr. Giordano for services rendered to the Company and LPSC for services other than as a director in 1997 was less than \$3,000.
+During 1998, Michael R. Giordano, a director of the Company and Senior Vice President-Investment Consulting at the investment banking firm of PaineWebber, Inc., has, from time to time, assisted directors and executive officers of the Company in stock option exercises and subsequent stock sales of the Company's Common Stock.
+Mr. Giordano is also the pension consultant for the Company's 401(k) plan and has, from time to time, in such capacity assisted Vishay/LPSC in stock transactions.
+Compensation received by Mr. Giordano for services rendered to the Company and Vishay/LPSC for services other than as a director in 1998 was less than \$1,000.